isomerpages/moh-vaccinegov/pages/faq.md

 						<div class="tab-content">
 							<p>
 								Individuals can walk in to any of the Joint Testing and Vaccination Centres (JTVCs), participating Public Health Preparedness Clinics (PHPCs) or polyclinics offering the Moderna/Spikevax or Pfizer-BioNTech/Comirnaty vaccine to receive their vaccine dose.
 The nearest vaccination site and the types of vaccines offered at each site are listed at <a href="https://gowhere.gov.sg/vaccine">https://gowhere.gov.sg/vaccine</a>.
 Your child/ward will require your consent to receive his/her vaccinations.<br><br>
-								For individuals who wish to receive the Novavax/Nuvaxovid vaccine* (only available for ages 12 years and above), parents/guardians may book an appointment for your child to receive the vaccine at any of the 19 participating PHPCs offering the vaccine.
-The list of PHPCs can be found <a href="https://www.vaccine.gov.sg/locations/clinic?query=novavax">here</a>.<br><br>
 								Children aged 6 months to 17 years who are healthy have a lower risk of severe disease.
 Nevertheless, they are encouraged to receive an additional dose of the updated vaccine around one year (and no earlier than 5 months) after their last  dose.<br><br>
 								When your child/ward is eligible for their additional dose around one year (and no earlier than 5 months) after their last dose, they may walk in to any of JTVCs, PHPCs or polyclinics to receive it.<br><br>
 								Individuals must bring along their identification document (e.g. Birth Certificate/Passport/Student Identification Card/Singpass) for verification purposes, as well as a duly completed and signed hard or electronic copy of the parental consent form, which can be downloaded <a href="https://www.go.gov.sg/parcf/">here</a>.<br><br>
 								You do not need accompany your child/ward if he/she is aged 13 years and above.
-However, if he/she is 12 years old or a student in a Special Education (SPED) school you will need to accompany him/her, as per the arrangements for the previous COVID-19 vaccinations.<br><br>*From 1 January 2024, the Novavax/Nuvaxovid vaccine will no longer be available under the National Vaccination Programme (NVP).
-Under the NVP, vaccination is free for all Singaporean Citizens, Permanent Resident, Long Term Pass holders and certain Short Term Pass holders.
+However, if he/she is 12 years old or a student in a Special Education (SPED) school you will need to accompany him/her, as per the arrangements for the previous COVID-19 vaccinations.
 								</p>
 							</div>
 					</div>